-Users have the options to order anything they like which is available in a store and Dunzo delivery partners will deliver them the products ordered from the app.
-Here are some examples that you can order using the app – groceries, food, cigarettes, pan medicines and more.
+Users have the option to order anything they like which is available in a store and Dunzo delivery partners will deliver them the products ordered from the app.
+Here are some examples that you can order using the app – groceries, food, cigarettes, paan, medicines, and more.

 Just to give a complete glimpse of what you can use the app for, let’s have another example, Users can use the delivery system as a personal delivery option as well in the same city.
 For instance, if you need to send a gift on a special occasion to a friend, you can make it happen through Dunzo delivery.

-- Dunzo people will come and pick the item from the pick up address and deliver the item to the required destination.
+- Dunzo people will come and pick up the item from the pick-up address and deliver the item to the required destination.
 All this is done in a quick span of time, generally within hours.